 Reaching out and connecting with others has never been more important.
-If you would like to connect with CHIVA staff and other young people from CHIVA we are running weekly virtual group meet up sessions.
-Please contact Abi if you would like to join one: email@example.com.
-07807705062.
+If you would like to connect with CHIVA staff and other young people from CHIVA we are relaunching our virtual group meet up sessions this autumn.
+Please contact Abi if you would like to join one: firstname.lastname@example.org.
+07807 705062.
+You can see the dates and details below.
 We are also available to talk to on the phone so do get in touch.

 Just because you can’t meet-up in person, doesn’t mean you can’t socialise!
 Try to keep in regular contact with friends and family, and stay connected.
 CHIVA camp has been place for young people with HIV to meet each other.
 If you have already taken part in CHIVA events, stay in touch with the young people you’ve met there.
 During the coronavirus pandemic, CHIVA are holding virtual peer support groups (see above).